A History of LGBTQIA+ and Pride Month Marketing

 San Francisco, California

-Known as the Stonewall of San Francisco, the Council on Religion marked a stark change and alignment between SF’s LGBTQIA+ community and clergymen.
-It was essentially a drag ball held to entertain and connect with religious figures who held heavy influence, but was still met with resistance by police.
+Known as the Stonewall of San Francisco, the Council on Religion marked a significant shift and alignment between SF’s LGBTQIA+ community and clergy.
+It was essentially a drag ball held to entertain and connect with religious figures who held heavy influence, but it was still met with resistance by police.

 3. Dewey’s Lunch Counter Sit-In